 The library shares an automation system with the Lakeshores Library

-It has an audio collection of 1900 books on audiotape and
+It has an audio collection of 1700 books on

-CDs, 900 music CDs, as well as a collection of over 3200 videos and
+CD and MP3 players, 1300 music CDs, as well as a collection of over

 The library also